alistair23/alistair23.github.io/_posts/2023-08-09-lora-on-sparkfun-board.md

 ## Tock

 [Tock](https://github.com/tock/tock) is an embedded operating system (OS) written in Rust.
 It is designed for running multiple concurrent, mutually distrustful applications on Cortex-M and RISC-V based embedded platforms.
-Tock's design centers around protection, both from potentially malicious applications and from device drivers.
+Tock's design centres around protection, both from potentially malicious applications and from device drivers.

 Tock has support for the Ambiq Apollo3 microcontroller and the SparkFun expLoRaBLE Thing Plus.
 Using these and RadioLib we can run a LoRa application